webplatform/docs-wpd/Community/Meetings/General/index.md

 ===Actions===

 * Denis to follow up with Julee about sitemap generation [DONE]
-* Shepazu to allocate more spaces in future community meeting calls
+* Shepazu to allocate more spaces in future community meeting calls [DONE]
 * Shepazu to get richard ishia [sp?] comment on what a better solution will be.
-He's the W3C l18n expert
+He's the W3C l18n expert [DEFERRED]
 * Denis and shepazu to talk about improving built-in search.
 [Denis is working on this.]
 * Denis to continue debugging the session bug [Denis is working on this.]
 * scottrowe_ to set up meeting about next doc sprint [DONE – this meeting ;-) ]